mikolajroszak/qsp-protocol-node/README.md

 ### Release
 1. `cd` to `deployment/local`
 1. Remove the `testnet` stage from config.yaml
-1. In `Makefile` make `mainnet` a default stage
+1. In `run.sh`, make `mainnet` a default stage
-1. `zip -er qsp-release-v1.zip *`.
-Type in a password and record it for future use
+1. Compress the contents into `qsp-protocol-v1.zip`
+1. Copy the license file from the root into the current folder
-1. Upload the file to Google Drive
+1. Upload the file to Google Drive (`QSP Protocol V1 - Release Bundles`)
-1. Using Google Drive sharing features, share the file with a whitelisted node operator along with the password
+1. Using Google Drive sharing features, share the file with a whitelisted node operator

 ## Development hierarchy